Get a Landlord policy for any residential investment property. Anything from condo units to single-family homes to quadplexes - insure it your way

-If you own a residential unit, which is your investment property acquired for the purpose of generating income by renting to your tenants, you need a landlord insurance.
+If you own a residential unit, your investment property acquired to generate income by renting to your tenants, you need Landlord Insurance.
 Insurance agents call it DP3 or Dwelling protection form 3.
 It is also known as a Dwelling Fire insurance policy.

 Landlord insurance policies are written on one of the following forms:

 - Basic.
-Coverage provided only due to certain causes of loss.
+Coverage is provided only due to specific causes of loss.
 Losses outside of that list are not covered.

 - Broad.
 Just like basic, it covers against specified perils (cause of loss).
 This list is slightly larger by a few additional causes of loss.

 - Special.
 That’s the one you want.
-It’s more expensive, of course, but it’s an open peril form, which means, that any causes of loss are covered except the ones specifically excluded.
+It’s more expensive, of course, but it’s an open peril form, meaning that any causes of loss are covered except those expressly excluded.

-When shopping online, generally, everyone compares insurance company’s rates based on 3 things: Dwelling coverage, liability and deductible.
-You choose the one that’s cheapest and think you did a great job.
+When shopping online, generally, everyone compares insurance companies’ rates based on three things: Dwelling coverage, Liability, and Deductible.
+You chose the cheapest one and think you did a great job.
 Maybe you did, but not one policy is the same.
 Some policies are written on a Basic form while others – on a Special, which is a big deal between these two.
-Also, there are many policies that are just very basic as far as add-on coverages that come with Landlord insurance policy and there could be lots of exclusions and limitations, so, working with insurance agent that understands that type of coverage may help you avoid future claims that may not get paid.
+Also, many policies are just very limited regarding add-on coverages that come with Landlord Insurance, and there could be many exclusions and limitations.
+So, working with an insurance agent that understands that type of coverage may help you avoid future claims that may not get paid.

 Typically, Landlord insurance policies offer the following coverages: